Geoffrey Marcy: Academic career

 Marcy has held teaching and research positions, first at the Carnegie Institution of Washington (then the Mt.
 Wilson and Las Campanas Observatories) as a Carnegie fellow from 1982 to 1984.
 He then worked as an associate professor of physics and astronomy from 1984 to 1996 and then as a distinguished university professor from 1997 to 1999 at the San Francisco State University.

 Marcy was a professor of astronomy and the Watson and Marilyn Alberts Chair for SETI at the University of California, Berkeley, from 1999 through 2015.
 From 2000 to 2012, he was the director of UC Berkeley's Center for Integrative Planetary Science.
 Marcy was also one of the project leaders of the Breakthrough Initiatives that will search for intelligent life in the universe, using large radio and optical telescopes.

 Marcy and his team confirmed Michel Mayor and Didier Queloz's discovery of the first extrasolar planet orbiting a Sun-like star—51 Pegasi b.
 Two months later, Marcy and his team announced the discovery of two additional planets around 47 Ursae Majoris and 70 Virginis.
-Other achievements include discovering the first multiple planet system around a star similar to our own (Upsilon Andromedae), the first transiting planet around another star, simultaneously with David Charbonneau and Timothy Brown (HD209458b), the first extrasolar planet orbiting beyond five AU (55 Cancri d), and the first Neptune-sized planets (Gliese 436b and 55 Cancri e).
+Other achievements include discovering the first multiple planet system around a star similar to our own (Upsilon Andromedae), the first transiting planet around another star, simultaneously with David Charbonneau and Timothy Brown (HD 209458 b), the first extrasolar planet orbiting beyond five AU (55 Cancri d), and the first Neptune-sized planets (Gliese 436b and 55 Cancri e).
 Marcy was a co-investigator of the NASA Kepler mission that discovered over 4000 exoplanets, most being smaller than four times the size of Earth.
 His team, led by Erik Petigura and Andrew Howard, showed that approximately 20% of Sun-like stars have a planet of one to two times the size of Earth and receive incident stellar light within a factor of four of the light the Earth receives from the Sun, making them warm planets, many of which accommodate liquid water.

-Sexual harassment and resignation

-In 2015, an investigation by the University of California, Berkeley, Title IX office found that Geoffrey Marcy had violated the university's sexual harassment policy between 2001 and 2010.
-Four complaints were filed with the university's Title IX office, one of which Marcy denied.
-At least three additional allegations were made against Marcy as early as 1995 while he was at San Francisco State University, as corroborated by Penny Nixon, then SFSU's sexual harassment officer.